-A holy priesthood.
-Christians are a holy people.
+(d) A holy priesthood.
+You are holy.

 You were sanctified by God the Father (Jude 1:1, KJV), God the Son (Heb.
 2:11, 10:10, 14, 13:12), and God the Holy Spirit (Rom.
 15:16, 2 Th.
 2:13, 1 Pet.
 1:2).
 You are well and truly sanctified.
-You are the holy temple of the Holy Spirit (1 Cor.
-3:16).

 See entry for Holiness.